ovh/docs/pages/public_cloud/compute/local-zones-vpn-tailscale-integration/guide.en-gb.md

 ### Step 2 - Create Two Servers in OVHcloud Local Zones

-Next, create two servers in different OVHcloud Local Zones, such as Prague and Madrid.
+Next, [create two instances](/pages/public_cloud/compute/public-cloud-first-steps) in different OVHcloud Local Zones, such as Prague and Madrid.
 Ensure that public networking is enabled for both servers.

 ### Step 3 - Log into Tailscale